soos-io/soos-ci-analysis-circleci-orb/README.md

 | SOOS_API_KEY | [redacted] |

-## EXAMPLE: "Fire and Forget" scan that runs and the analysis result is inconsequential to the CI build.
+## EXAMPLE: "Fire and Forget"--run a scan where the analysis result is inconsequential to the CI build.

 ```yaml
 version: 2.1